Antonis Paschalides: Political career

 On his return to Cyprus after his studies he became actively involved in the National Committee of Support of the Enclaved and was one of the founding members of the Refugee Associations “Eleftheri Eniaia Karpassia” (Free United Karpasia) and “Eleftheroi Yialousites” (Free Yialousa people).

-Amongst others including the later President of the Republic of Cyprus Tassos Papadopoulos he co-founded the political party “Enosi Kentrou” which was later absorbed by DIKO of which he stayed a member until 2000.
+Along with others including the later President of the Republic of Cyprus Tassos Papadopoulos he co-founded the political party “Enosi Kentrou” which was later absorbed by DIKO of which he stayed a member until 2000.

 In 1988 he was appointed Member of the Air Transport Authority by the Council of Ministers (then under the Presidency of George Vassiliou) a position he held until February 1998.

-In 2000 he left DIKO to form a new political party “Komma Evrodimokratikis Ananeosis” which was later absorbed back into DIKO in 2003.
+In 2000 he left DIKO to form a new political party “Komma Evrodimokratikis Ananeosis” which was later reabsorbed into DIKO in 2003.

 He later became a member of the Central and the Executive Committees of DIKO, and in February 2008, after the election of Demetris Christofias to the Presidency by the coalition of AKEL, DIKO and EDEK, he was appointed as Minister of Commerce, Industry and Tourism.

 Policies

-He claims to have connections to the Middle East and ex Soviet countries and was a supporter of the Cyprus golden passport scheme which came to an abrupt end in 2020 after harsh criticism.
+He claims to have connections to the Middle East and former Soviet countries and was a supporter of the Cyprus golden passport scheme which came to an abrupt end in 2020 after harsh criticism.

 Energy in Cyprus

 He brought forward the issue of switching the energy production of Cyprus from oil to natural gas, a topic which had been in discussion for years.

 After the Cyprus sea bed was tested, Cyprus entered an agreement with Noble Energy for the exploitation of these natural resources.

 During his term in office, a delimitation of the Exclusive Economic Zone (EEZ) was signed with Lebanon and Israel.

-He facilitated in the building of an oil and natural gas depot on the coast of Cyprus in the hope that it will one day serve as a regional trading hub.
+He facilitated the building of an oil and natural gas depot on the coast of Cyprus in the hope that it will one day serve as a regional trading hub.